ibm-cloud-architecture/refarch-reefer-ml/docs/infuse/dev-scoring.md

 # Develop the scoring agent with cloud pak for application

-The scoring service needs to use an analytics scoring built from a machine learned model, and serialized so that it can be loaded in memory.
+The scoring service needs to use an analytics scoring model built using a machine learning techniques, and serialized so that it can be loaded in memory.

+Using appsody...

 ## Further Readings